 Robert Peake is an American-born poet living near London.

-His collection The Knowledge is now available.
+His newest collection is The Knowledge

 "Robert Peake's The Knowledge is a subtle, tender collection whose mixture of narrative and descriptive images inexorably draws the reader on to (occasionally painful) revelation."

 "In consistently even, deeply muted tones, The Silence Teacher is a self-contained world ... an uneasy, affecting and unforgettable collection."